notaryproject/notaryproject.dev/content/en/docs/troubleshooting.md

 This is normally an encoding problem of `trustpolicy.json` file.
 Notation expects `utf-8 without BOM` or `ascii` encoding for `trustpolicy.json` file.

-For Windows user, Windows PowerShell (version before v6) uses the Unicode UTF-16LE encoding by default, and `utf-8 without BOM` is not supported.
-If you are building `trustpolicy.json` file in Windows PowerShell (before v6), make sure you change the encoding to `ascii`.
+For Windows user, Windows PowerShell (prior to v6) uses the Unicode `UTF-16LE` encoding by default, and `utf-8 without BOM` is not supported.
+If you are building `trustpolicy.json` file in Windows PowerShell (prior to v6), make sure you change the file encoding to `ascii`.

 ## When I verify an artifact, I get the error 'Failed to unmarshal the payload content in the signature blob to envelope.Payload'

 This is normally an encoding problem of payload content in the signature envelope.
 Notary v2 signatures could be produced by different tools per [signature specification](https://github.com/notaryproject/notaryproject/blob/v1.0.0-rc.1/specs/signature-specification.md).
 The payload content is a `JSON` document defined in the signature specification, and the encoding should be `utf-8 without BOM` or `ascii`.

-For Windows user, Windows PowerShell (version before v6) uses the Unicode UTF-16LE encoding by default, and `utf-8 without BOM` is not supported.
-If you are building payload content in Windows PowerShell (before v6), make sure you change the encoding to `ascii`.
+For Windows user, Windows PowerShell (prior to v6) uses the Unicode `UTF-16LE` encoding by default, and `utf-8 without BOM` is not supported.
+If you are building payload content in Windows PowerShell (prior to v6), make sure you change the payload content encoding to `ascii`.